-Dr. Rugon has over 25 years of career and technical education program development experience.
+Dr. Kim Rugon was born and raised in Orleans.
+She has over 30 years of career and technical education program development experience.
 Her career began as an accounting instructor at Louisiana Technical College–Sidney N. Collier Technical College where she taught for 17 years.
 In 2003, Kim was promoted to the position of Assistant Dean at Louisiana Technical College–Jefferson Technical College where she oversaw the day-to-day operations of the campus.
-Dr. Rugon showed an interest in curriculum and instruction as she began to write curricula for apprenticeship, film and video technology, bank teller technology programs.
+Dr. Rugon showed an interest in curriculum and instruction and was quickly promoted to Dean of Curriculum and Instruction where she began to write curricula for the skills and trades apprenticeship programs in New Orleans, film and video technology, bank teller technology programs.
+Dr. Rugon succeeded is credited with writing the entire curricula for Avondale Shipyards Apprenticeship programs.